Flyduino KISS FC Manual

 Under “Data Output” you can see various sensors and information such as the LiPo voltage, MCU calculation, angle in which the flight controller is located and much more.

-Other: Mode: indicates the current flight mode, Status: indicates whether the model is “impoverished” or “disarmed”.
+„Status“ indicates whether the model is “armed” or “disarmed”.

 In the “Motor Test” you can do this by clicking “Test” under “Motors”.

 Caution: Always remove the propellers when working with a plugged LiPo on the flight controller.